 STUDENTS AS CONTENT PRODUCERS: Unleash young learners’ creative potential.
 Tech-savvy students, generally consumers of technology, are actively engaged when they construct their own interactive projects.
 Composing a trivia quiz to share with their friends is a powerful hook.

 PROMOTE COLLABORATION: Not only do students test, share, comment, and study their respondents’ results, but they consider the viewpoint of their audience in developing quiz questions.
-By working together, students improve their written and oral communication skills, build self-esteem, cultivate positive relationships, learn about constructive criticism, and develop responsib
+By working together, students improve their written and oral communication skills, build self-esteem, cultivate positive relationships, learn about constructive criticism,

 Technology Integration: Geography, History, Language Arts, Math, Science, Social Studies